Lab 6 - Anterior Body Wall & Abdominal Viscera

 - Find and palpate the bare area of the liver where the coronary ligaments do not cover the liver.

-- Examine the internal structure of the liver and its segmental vessels.
+- On the left lobe that you have removed, examine the internal structure of the liver and its segmental vessels.

 - Trace the ligamentum teres of the liver (the obliterated umbilical vein found earlier) to the portal vein, running in the caudal edge of the lesser omentum (MOVIE -courtesy of UMich).

-- Note the peripheral arterial anastomoses and the gastric regions (fundus, body, and pylorus) (MOVIE -courtesy of UMich).
+- Note the gastric regions (fundus, body, and pylorus) (MOVIE -courtesy of UMich).

 - Follow the lesser omentum from the lesser curvature of the stomach to the porta hepatis.